 - cut or tear kale into bite size pieces

-- allow bacon to start to sizzle, turning heat down to medium when it begins to render away fat
+- cook bacon, turning heat down to medium when it begins to render away the bacon fat

-- when the bacon is uniformly brown and the fat begins to foam, remove from the pan with a slotted spoon to add back later
+- when the bacon is uniformly brown and the bacon fat begins to foam, remove the bacon bits from the pan with a slotted spoon to add back later

-- add potatoes to pan in an even layer
+- add potatoes to the large skillet in an even layer

-- allow potatoes to brown, undisturbed, for 5 to 7 minutes
+- allow potatoes to brown, undisturbed, for 5-8 minutes

 - add the seasonings and gently stir to mix, checking to see if the potatoes have begun to brown.

-- once the potatoes are browned uniformly, about 7 minutes, add the onion and stir through
+- once the potatoes are browned uniformly, about 7 minutes, add the sliced onions and stir through

 - allow the onion to begin to caramelize while stirring occasionally

-- add the bacon back to the pan
+- add the bacon back to the large skillet

 - add the kale to the pan and cover with a tight fitting lid

-- reduce heat to medium, cook for 5 minutes
+- reduce heat to medium heat, cook for 4-5 minutes

-- remove lid, stir kale in, and serve right away
+- remove lid, stir kale mixture in, and serve right away

 Nutrition